-Even if a product candidate such as lovo-cel is ultimately approved and, although ZYNTEGLO and SKYSONA have been approved by the FDA, serious safety events may result in the product being removed from the market or its market opportunity being significantly reduced.
+Although ZYNTEGLO and SKYSONA have been approved by the FDA, serious safety events may result in an approved product being removed from the market or its market opportunity being significantly reduced.
 For instance, it is possible that as we commercialize our products or test our product candidates in larger, longer and more extensive clinical trials, or as use of these products and product candidates (if approved) becomes more widespread, illnesses, injuries, discomforts and other adverse events that were observed in previous trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by patients.
 Many times, side effects (that may or may not be related to our products or product candidates) are only detectable after investigational products are tested in large-scale clinical trials or, in some cases, after they are made available to patients on a commercial scale following approval.
-Other patients receiving our products and product candidates.
-We or others may leukemia, lymphoma, or MDS in the future, which may negatively impact the commercial prospects of our products and product candidates.
-We or others may later identify undesirable side effects or adverse events caused by such products, and a number of potentially significant negative consequences could result, including but not limited to:
+Other patients receiving our products and product candidates may develop cancers, including leukemia, lymphoma, or MDS in the future, which may negatively impact the commercial prospects of our products and product candidates.
+We or others may later identify undesirable side effects or adverse events caused by such products, or side effects or adverse events could accumulate over time, and a number of potentially significant negative consequences could result, including but not limited to:

-- regulatory authorities may suspend, limit or withdraw approvals of such product, or seek an injunction against its manufacture or distribution; - regulatory authorities may require additional warnings on the label, including "boxed" warnings, or issue safety alerts, "Dear Healthcare Provider" or "Dear Doctor" letters, press releases or other communications containing warnings or other safety information about the product; - we may be required to change the way the product is administered or conduct additional clinical trials or post-marketing studies; - we may be required to create a risk evaluation and mitigation strategy, or REMS which could include elements to assure safe use, or a medication guide outlining the risks of such side effects for distribution to patients; - we may be subject to fines, injunctions or the imposition of criminal penalties; - · we could be sued and held liable for harm caused to patients; and - our reputation may suffer.
+- · regulatory authorities may suspend, limit or withdraw approvals of such product, or seek an injunction against its manufacture or distribution; - regulatory authorities may require additional warnings on the label, including "boxed" warnings, or issue safety alerts, "Dear Healthcare Provider" or "Dear Doctor" letters, press releases or other communications containing warnings or other safety information about the product; - we may be required to change the way the product is administered or conduct additional clinical trials or post-marketing studies; - we may be required to create a risk evaluation and mitigation strategy, or REMS which could include elements to assure safe use, or a medication guide outlining the risks of such side effects for distribution to patients; - we may be subject to fines, injunctions or the imposition of criminal penalties;